 Note that the default Pattern contains a space after the [ character.

 The REGEX keyword cannot be used with the ESCAPE keyword.

-Note: If Pattern specifies a single multi-character separator pattern (as contrasted with a string of two or more individual separator characters), you must specify the REGEX keyword.
+Tip: If you want STRSPLIT to split on a multi-character separator pattern (instead of a list of two or more individual separator characters), you will need to use the REGEX keyword.